Financial planning tools and services to put you on the path to the future you want

 Here is information on the averages for retirement debt and 13 ways to manage the debt for retirement.

 These fees can really add up.
-The first step for reducing banking and investment fees is to figure out exactly what you are paying — it is not usually obvious.
+The first step for reducing banking and investment fees is to figure out exactly what you are paying – it is rarely obvious.

 You might start by looking at your statements and calling each company.
 Ask them to explain to you how much you are paying to maintain each account.